Darrell Wolfe

-Darrell Wolfe is the Canadian founder of The Wolf Clinic in Toronto, and is most notable for being accused of quackery by the Canadian Broadcasting Corporation.
+Darrell Wolfe is the Canadian founder of The Wolfe Clinic in Toronto, and is most notable for being accused of quackery by the Canadian Broadcasting Corporation.

 Career

-Wolfe's own website describes him as a doctor of natural medicine, and he describes himself as a "health practitioner", and the Doc of Detox.
+Wolfe's own website describes him as a doctor of natural medicine, and he describes himself as a "health practitioner", and the "Doc of Detox".

 In 1991, Wolfe wrote an article that claimed that milk was dangerous and polluted with toxins, prompting litigation and a retraction from the magazine's publisher.
 In 1994, the Canadian Broadcasting Corporation television program show Marketplace reported on Wolfe selling machines that claimed to cure HIV/AIDS via the rectal administration of ozone.
-Wolfe sold the machines from his business The Wolfe Clinic, in Toronto.
-After closing The Wolf Clinic, Wolfe began operating from the city of Ixtapa in Mexico, from where he sells educational programs and purported cures for diseases including cancer.
+Wolfe sold the machines from his business, The Wolfe Clinic, in Toronto.
+After closing the clinic, Wolfe began operating from the city of Ixtapa in Mexico, from where he sells educational programs and purported cures for diseases including cancer.